fortran-lang/fpm-docs/pages/index.md

 :class-card: sd-border-0 sd-bg-danger sd-px-5 sd-py-1 sd-rounded-3
 :shadow: none

-Fortran package manager
+Fortran Package Manager (fpm)
 ^^^

-Package manager and build system for Fortran.
+Package manager and build system for Fortran
 :::

-Welcome to the documentation of the Fortran package manager (fpm).
+Welcome to the documentation for the Fortran Package Manager (fpm).
-This documentation is divided in four major parts, select one of the topics below to continue.
+This documentation is divided in four parts.
+Select one of the topics below to continue.

 ::::{note}
-This pages are currently under construction and contributions are always welcome!
+These pages are currently under construction.
+Please help us improve them by contributing content or reporting issues.
 ::::